About the Department Programs News & Events Research Faculty & Staff Contact

 Program Overview

-Radford University offers an APA-accredited Doctor of Psychology (Psy.D.) in Counseling Psychology with a focus on rural mental health and additional emphases on cultural diversity, social justice, and evidence-based practice in psychology.
+Radford University offers an APA-accredited Doctor of Psychology (Psy.D.) in Counseling Psychology with a focus on rural mental health and additional emphases on cultural diversity, social justice, and evidence-based practice in psychology; however, as of late 2022, the Program is “accredited, inactive.”
 The Psy.D. degree in Counseling Psychology is designed for persons interested in careers as psychologists in mental health settings and institutions where clinical supervision and the direct application of counseling, therapy, and psychological assessment are required.
 The program follows the practitioner-scholar model with an emphasis on clinical training and the application of research to practice.
 Students will complete a 2,000 hour internship approved by the program faculty.
-Applicants must have completed a Master’s degree from a regionally accredited institution of higher education, in a human services field, where they provided face-to-face counseling services for at least a total of 60 hours, working with multiple clients, under the supervision of an appropriately credentialed professional (except under unusual circumstances), by August of the year in which they wish to enroll in the Psy.D. program.
+Applicants must have completed a Master’s degree from a regionally accredited institution of higher education, in a human services field, where they provided face-to-face counseling services by August of the year in which they wish to enroll in the Psy.D. program.

 As we mentioned above, the Radford University Psy.D.
-Program is now accredited by the American Psychological Association.
+Program has been granted “accredited, inactive” status by the American Psychological Association.
 If you have questions about the accreditation process for doctoral programs in psychology, you can contact the APA via the following means:

 American Psychological Association